ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The payload of this capsule.
 Its semantics are determined by the value of the Capsule Type field.

-Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule; see {{datagram-capsule}}.
+Because new protocols or extensions may involve defining new capsule types, intermediaries that wish to allow for future extensibility SHOULD forward capsules unmodified.
+One exception to this rule is the DATAGRAM capsule; see
+{{datagram-capsule}}.
 An intermediary can identify the use of the capsule protocol either through the presence of the Capsule-Protocol header field ({{hdr}}) or by understanding the chosen HTTP Upgrade token.
 An intermediary that identifies the use of the capsule protocol MAY convert between DATAGRAM capsules and QUIC DATAGRAM frames when forwarding.
 Definitions of new Capsule Types MAY specify optional custom intermediary processing.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently drop that Capsule.